reverentgeek/okta.github.io/_source/_standards/SCIM/Check_the_Attributes_for_Your_Application_and_their_corresponding_Mappings.md

 4. In the Profile Editor, click on **Add Attribute**.**\
     {% img media/image10.webp alt:"Add Attribute" width:"625px" %}
-    - **Enter the information for the new attribute that you’re adding and then click **Save**. (**NOTE!** The Scope property determines whether the attribute you are adding can be assigned at a Group level or just per user.
+    - **Enter the information for the new attribute that you're adding and then click **Save**. (**NOTE!** The Scope property determines whether the attribute you are adding can be assigned at a Group level or just per user.
 If you would like the ability for admins to